Policy-Based Routing

 .
 The service then processes the user-created policies.

-or a named nft
+rule and possibly an anonymous/in-line or a named nft

 set